MaxPodloobniy/university-scheduler/README.md

 ### 2. `config.py`

 Contains essential project parameters, including `DAYS`, `HOURS_PER_DAY`, `START_HOUR`, which define the scheduling time limits.

 ### 3. `visualizer.py`

 Contains the `visualize_result` function, which displays the schedule for each group.
 It shows classes in their respective time slots for each day, using color-coding for both subjects and teachers.

 ### 4. `model_handler.py`

 Contains functions for adding variables and constraints:
    - `add_subject_slots`: Creates variables for each subject, group, day, and hour.
    - `add_max_subject_for_group_constraint`: Constraint ensuring each group can only have one class at any given time.
-   - `add_teacher_constraints`: Constraint that prevents a teacher from teaching multiple classes at the same time, avoiding scheduling conflicts.

 ### 5. `excel_loader.py`